What Does HIV Rash Look Like?

 Other skin rashes and infections HIV antibodies can cause include:

-- Herpes – People with HIV are inadequately prepared to fight off either Herpes simplex virus and can cause worse symptoms in people with HIV.
+- Herpes – People with HIV are inadequately prepared to fight off either Herpes simplex virus and this STD can cause worse symptoms in people with HIV.

 - Molluscum Contagiosum – This is a wart-like condition that can cause lesions and spread to other people.
 The lesions are usually painless and skin tone.